sachinjain2000/sachinjain2000/README.md

 - 💪🏼 Exploring practical ways AI can improve everyday business workflows and boost productivity.
 - ⚡ Currently looking for full-time or contract opportunities, open to relocating anywhere in the US, and ready to start contributing immediately.
 - 📚 Getting into open source, learning how it works and where I can add value.
-- 🧠 Curious about everything, but focused on what brings value.

 ![](https://komarev.com/ghpvc/?username=sachinjain2000)